geelen/glenmaddern.com/src/lib/articles/css-modules.md

 ```

 In fact, by the time it reaches the browser, our local name *
 "normal"* has no styles of its own.
 This is a good thing!
-It means we were able to add a new locally-meaningful object (a thing called "normal") **without adding a single new line of CSS**.
+It means we were able to add a new locally-meaningful object (an entity called *"normal"*) **without adding a single new line of CSS**.
 The more we can do this, the fewer visual inconsistencies that will creep into our site and the less bloat we'll be shipping to our customers' browsers.

 <small className={styles.small}>Aside: These empty classes can easily be detected and removed by something like [csso](https://github.com/css/csso)</small>